cmaureir/progra-alma/lectures/week5/lecture20.rst

 * **Indentation**

-  When you are writing code, and you need to enter into a new indentation level, for example, in an ``if`` statement, you must use 4 spaces per each indentation level.
+  When you are writing code and you need to enter into a new indentation level, for example, in an ``if`` statement, you must use 4 spaces per each indentation level.